solo-io/workshops/gloo-mesh-openshift/README.md

 ### Multi-cluster traffic and failover

-Gloo Makes also provides an abstraction called **TrafficPolicies** that makes it very easy for you to define how services behave and interract globally.
+Gloo Mesh also provides an abstraction called **TrafficPolicies** that makes it very easy for you to define how services behave and interract globally.
 Here is an example:

 ```
 apiVersion: networking.mesh.gloo.solo.io/v1